waffle-iron/docs-rackspace/doc/contributor-collateral/publiccloud-docteam-FAQ.rst

 What do the How-To articles contain?
 ------------------------------------

-How-To articles provide user and system administrators with tactical, troubleshooting, and FAQ information for Rackspace products and services.
-How-To articles also provide instructions to set up and maintain Rackspace products from the Rackspace Cloud control panel.
+How-To articles provide users and system administrators with tactical, troubleshooting, and FAQ information for Rackspace products and services.
+How-To articles also provide instructions to set up and maintain Rackspace products from the Rackspace Cloud Control Panel.

 How do we contribute to How-To articles?
 ----------------------------------------